 Gaskell Society Newsletter Index – an index of authors and key subjects which could be used to search for information on particular topics of interest.

-If you wish to obtain a back copy of a Newsletter, or a copy of an article, please use the “Contact Us” form with your email address and we will advise on availability and cost.
+If you wish to obtain a printed back copy of a Newsletter, please use the “Contact Us” form with your email address and we will advise on availability and cost.

 Elizabeth Gaskell’s longer works are all available in paperback.
 The “Knutsford” edition of her collected works (8 vols, 1906), while not entirely complete or textually reliable, was produced by her original publisher, Smith Elder & Co., and thus maintains a link with her lifetime.
 The “Pickering Masters’ Edition (General Editor Joanne Shattock, 10 vols, 2005-6) is a complete scholarly edition, with introduction by individual Gaskell scholars, textual variations and notes.